Skip to main content

 Parameters

-unitOfMeasureIdString (ULID)The ULID of the unit of measure for this property.
+unitOfMeasureIdString (ULID)TrueThe ULID of the unit of measure for this property.

-nullableBooleanDefines if the property can accept null values.
+nullableBooleanFalseDefines if the property can accept null values.
+Default value is false.

-idString (ULID)The ULID of the location property (optional, for updating an existing property).
+idString (ULID)TrueThe ULID of the location property (optional, for updating an existing property).

-enabledBooleanIndicates if the property is active and enabled.
+enabledBooleanFalseIndicates if the property is active and enabled.
+Default value is true.

 Returns